Mauribrodsky/CartExample/README.md

 # CartExample
-Basic example of shopping cart
+Basic project about how to add and remove products to a shopping cart